Home Destination Florence Falls: How to Visit, Swim & Plan Your Trip

 Florence Falls Walks & Access

 Getting to Florence Falls is straightforward with well-maintained paths and clearly marked tracks suitable for most visitors.
-A sealed access road leads directly to a well-equipped car park with toilets, picnic areas, and clear signage — suitable for 2WDs, campervans, and caravans.
+It is one of the first sites you encounter when entering the park from Batchelor, and is the easiest and most visitor-friendly experience in the park.
+A sealed access road leads directly to a well-equipped car park with toilets, picnic areas, and clear signage, making it suitable for most vehicles, including 2WDs.

 Walk Distance Difficulty Highlights